Build an AI Quiz Generator with OpenAI: Step-by-Step Tutorial Part 1

 Key Techniques We’ll Use:

-We tell the AI exactly how to format the output — in this case, a JSON array of question objects with specific fields (
+We tell the AI exactly how to format the output — in this case, a JSON array of question objects with specific fields (id, question, options, answer, and difficulty).

 We specify the type of questions (e.g., multiple choice), the number of options, and the difficulty tags to ensure consistent results.